Year Five - Classes Andromeda and Centaurus

 - Miss Buckley – Class Teacher Andromeda

-In year 5 children receive a holistic educational experience that involves enjoying all parts of the curriculum.
+In Year 5, children receive a holistic educational experience that involves enjoying all parts of the curriculum.
 We encourage children to use their Growth Mindset in every subject and above all, to have fun with their learning.
-We also focus on preparing our children for their upcoming SATs in the following year by practicing past papers and learning different exam techniques.
+We also focus on preparing our children for their upcoming SATs in the following year by practising past papers and learning different exam techniques.

-Homework is handed out every other Friday and is expected back on the second Monday.
-Again, we keep a record of completed homework for each child and take this very seriously.
-Please work with your child to complete their homework accurately and in a well-presented manner.
-Also, encourage your child to explain what they’ve been learning in class as all homework is a consolidation of class-work.
+Homework is handed out every Friday and is expected back on Monday.
+Please encourage your child to explain what they’ve been learning in class as all homework is a consolidation of class-work.

-- Home reading books are consistently changed every Tuesday where children have a selection of levelled books to choose from.
-Additionally, we allow the children to borrow books at any time from our class library.
-A record of this is kept with the class teacher and is monitored regularly.
-Please read with your child at home and ask comprehensive questions as it is important to check their understanding of the text.
+- Home reading books are consistently changed every Monday where children have a selection of levelled books to choose from.
+Additionally, we allow the children to borrow books from our school or class library.
+Please read with your child at home and ask questions to check their understanding as it is important that they understand what they read.

-- Skill Force sessions occur every Thursday and last all morning.
-Children taking part in skill force need to come prepared for each session as told by the instructor.
+- Skill Force sessions are every Thursday, from 9am to 11:30am.
+Children taking part in these sessions need to come prepared for each session as told by the instructor.

 Our class rules and rewards

-At the start of the year, we collectively thought of a set of class rules that children are expected to follow:
+At the start of the year, we collectively thought about a set of class rules that children will be expected to follow: